navee2/Summary-of-Books/CS Concepts/Clean Architechture/Section I-Introduction.md

 1. urgent and important
 2. not urgent and important
 3. Urgent and not important
-4. Not urgent and not important
+4. Not urgent and not important<br>
 The mistake is managers and developers often make is to elevate items in position 3 to position 1.
 Dilemma of software developers is business managers are not well equipped to evaluate the importance of architecture.
 Responsibility of software development team to assert the importance of architecture over the urgency of features.

 ## Fight for architecture
 A responsible software team fights for architecture.
 Its fight among development team, marketing team, management, operations for the best results for company.
 Effective software development teams tackle the struggle head on.
 They consider themselves as equal stakeholder.
 It's a big part why you are hired.
 Features and functions need to be easily developed, easily modified and extended.